KleistLab/GInPipe/README.md

 To run the pipeline go into the repository where the GInPipe file is located and run

 ```
-snakemake --use-conda --snakefile GInPipe --configfile demo/demo_config.yaml -j -d demo
+snakemake --snakefile GInPipe --configfile demo/demo_config.yaml -j -d demo
 ```

-It may take about 3 minutes to prepare the environment and around 2 minutes to run the pipeline.
+It may take around 2 minutes to run the pipeline.
 The result folder is created in the [`demo`](./demo) folder where you find the output files, as described above.

 ## Running the pipeline for SARS-CoV-2 on GISAID data